Some facts about the optimality of the LSE in the Gaussian sequence model with convex constraint: Main Results

-\begin{remark} We will see later that without further assumptions on $K$ this bound is sharp up to the logarithmic factors, i.e., there exist sets $K$ for which the bound is met with equality dropping the log factors and constant terms (Section \ref{subsubsection:optimality:ellipsoids}).
-For now, it suffices to say that the bound is sharp when $\sigma \ll 1/\sqrt{n}$, and $K$ is the unit $\ell_2$ ball\footnote{The minimax rate on the squared level for the unit $\ell_2$ ball is given by $\min(1,n \sigma^2)$ \citep[see][e.g.]{zhang2013nearly}.}.
+\begin{remark} We will see later that without further assumptions on $K$ this bound is sharp up to the logarithmic factors, i.e., there exist sets $K$ for which the bound is met with equality dropping the $\log$ factors and constant terms (Section \ref{subsubsection:optimality:ellipsoids}).
+For now, it suffices to say that the bound is sharp when $\sigma \ll 1/\sqrt{n}$, and $K$ is the unit $\ell_2$ ball.\footnotemark{}